ZENTCH-Q/Qnector/README.md

 # Qnector
-Qnector is a bridge between Tradingview and MT5 use websocket to send trade from tradingview to MT5 instead of WebHook
+Qnector is a bridge between Tradingview and MT5 use websocket to send trade from tradingview to MT5 instead of WebHook (For educational purpose only)